Last Updated on

 1: The Neuromuscular Therapy

 This massage technique involves a deep tissue massage.
 This is done on individual muscles that help to increase blood flow, reduce the aches and release pressure on the painful nerves.
 Though a common practice, yet an effective one, neuromuscular technique allows you to focus on the trigger points and tensed muscles relieving a lot of stress instantly.
-It helps dramatically in relieving the shoulder pain and headache.
+It helps dramatically in relieving shoulder pain and headache.

 2: The Sports Technique